 Figure 10-1 depicts a summary of the funding plan for the PCEP.
 It provides a breakdown of the funding partners as well as the allocated funds.
-As previously reported, FTA awarded amendments to include \$67 million in Fiscal Year 2019 Section 5307 formula funds, and the next \$100 million in Core Capacity funds, in the existing grants for the project.
+In the last month, staff was working with MTC and FTA to award \$97 million in Section 5307 funding as well as the next \$100 million in Core Capacity funding for the project.